Gino Cateau

 Bio

-Gino Cateau became a Senior Policy Director in the Canadian Economic Analysis Department (CEA), effective May 13, 2024.
-In this capacity, he is a member of the department’s senior management team, providing leadership and strategic direction to CEA, and helping oversee analysis, modelling and research on the Canadian economy and monetary policy.
+Gino Cateau became the Deputy Managing Director of the Economic and Financial Research Department (EFR) in November 2024.
+In this capacity, he is a member of the department’s senior management team, providing leadership and strategic direction to EFR, and supporting efforts to better integrate the department’s research into policy.

 Gino joined the Bank in 2004 as a Senior Analyst with the Canadian Economic Analysis Department and has since held increasingly senior positions across various departments.
 He has worked on the assessment of household vulnerabilities, developed macroeconomic models with financial linkages to analyze the interaction between monetary and macroprudential policy, analyzed the implications of uncertainty on monetary policy decisions, and the design of robust policy and projection frameworks.